Understanding The Mental Health Impact Of Infertility

 Understanding the complexity of this issue may require a deep dive into the relationship between mental health and infertility.
 Essentially, it can be a two-way street.
 That is, the stress of being unable to conceive can contribute to the development of mental health challenges.
 Meanwhile, pre-existing mental health disorders can further complicate fertility issues.
 This can manifest in various behaviors, like mood swings, loss of motivation, or changes in eating habits.

-The psychological impact of infertility
+The psychological and mental health impact of infertility

 The repercussions of infertility can extend beyond the physical body.
 The psychological impact may be even more significant, possibly leading to the formation of maladaptive habits like excessive worrying, social isolation, or unhealthy eating behaviors.